sraorao/ML_DL_intro_python_MT2024/README.md

 - Convolutional Neural Networks (CNNs) using `PyTorch`

 **Hands-on:**
-- Application of CNNs on an image classification problem (e.g., blood cell type classification).
+- Application of CNNs on an image classification problem (Acute Lymphoblastic Leukemia classification).
 - Model Evaluation
 - Using Pre-trained Models